SaqSaq815/Unix-Online-Server/README.md

 ### Your choice of Distribution
   - Debian
+    - Pros
+      - Upgradeability
+      - Security
+      - Stability
+      - Pre-configuration
+      - Free - open source
+      - Lastly, We are more familiar with this than the other distro
+    - Cons
+      - Not always up to date, you have to manually update every time
+      - Not as user friendly as ubuntu server
   - Ubuntu
   - Fedora

 ### Your choice of web server
   - Nginx
+    - Pros
+      - more lightweight (requires fewer resources)
+      - Better at handling static content
+      - Better scalability
+      - Recommended for sites running on VPS
+    - Cons
+      - Less community support
+      - Less extensive list of modules
   - Apache
   - Lighttpd